 To prevent unintentional disabling of the Watchdog or unintentional change of time-out period, two different safety levels are selected by the fuse WDTON.
-See Procedure for Changing the Watchdog Timer Configuration for details.
+See Procedure for Changing the Watchdog Timer Configuration on page 50 for details.

-Table 9-1.
-WDT Configuration as a Function of the Fuse Settings of WDTON
+Table 10-1 WDT Configuration as a Function of the Fuse Settings of WDTON